 Again, it's important to remember these are real traders.
 Although they are patient with tourists, it's important not to get in their way when taking photos etc

-In 2019 the small temple opposite the square remains razed.
+In 2020 the small temple opposite the square remains razed.
 It is not known if it will be reconstructed immediately.
-Though given Bhaktapur's proactive approach to reconstruction it is likely at some stage.
+Though given Bhaktapur's proactive approach to reconstruction it will be.

 Running alongside the main square to the south are several potters wheels.
 Each potter has both their own wheel and roofed shelter.
 The most common Potter's Wheel here is a simple large wooden low wheel that is spun with a stick and then potter bends over to shape the clay as it spins.
 Potters also squat down low as the they work quickly with a tall pot being spun in about 3 minutes.